-NOTE: listhba with option /c displays the conventional model names instead of the model names contained in the VPD.
+NOTE: The listhba command with the /c option displays the conventional model names instead of the model names contained in the VPD.

 4.3.2.8 Viewing the WWN of All Adapters in the System (listwwn)

 This command lists all adapters installed in the system and shows the factory-assigned WWN, the nonvolatile WWPN, and the WWNN used to identify an adapter in the SAN.